frostney/rollup-babel-lib-bundler/README.md

 ```

 ### JavaScript API
 The API is very similar to a Rollup config file.
-In fact, additional option will be passed into Rollup.
+In fact, additional options will be passed into Rollup.

 ```javascript
 var rollupBabelLibBundler = require('rollup-babel-lib-bundler');